ThomasWaldmann/moin-2.0-dev/docs/intro/general.rst

 You can use it:

-* as an easy to maintain web site
+* as an easy maintainable web site
 * as a knowledge base
 * for taking notes
 * for creating documentation